Sun Chermé Cooper, Founder and Director

 We are in community and collaboration with diverse literary advocates such as A Room of Her Own Foundation, Multicultural Children's Book Day, Black & Bookish, Diversability, and more.

-As we look to the possibilities ahead, Sun Lit is proactively learning and participating in Web3 DAOs & communities.
+As we look to the possibilities ahead, Sun Lit is proactively learning and participating in Web3 DAOs & expanding our global community.